 Plant your seeds immediately for the best germination rate

-Seed pre-treatment -- Soak your seeds in room-temperature water for about 6-10 hours (not more than 18 hours).
+Seed pre-treatment -- Soak your seeds in room-temperature water for about 6 to 12 hours (not more than 24 hours).

-Put each seed in a separate pot about 2-3 inches tall (5-7 cm).
-Fill each pot with a mix of 2 parts potting soil to 1 part perlite, and water it until evenly moist.
-Put the seed on top and cover with about 1/4 inch (6 mm) of soil.
-Water the top soil until moist.
+Place a seed on top and cover with about 1/4 inch (6 mm) of soil.
+Water the soil until evenly moist.

 Light -- Bomarea comes from the forests, where it gets tree-filtered sun most of the time.
-Give it some protection from strong afternoon sun, except in cool, coastal areas.
+Aim for about 50% sun.
+Protect it from strong afternoon sun, except in cool, coastal areas.

-Up and away -- Bomarea likes to climb, so give it something to play on, like a trellis, fence, or another plant.
-It should ideally be under 1 inch (2.5 cm) thick, so the plant can twine it's way around easier.
-Don't prune your plant (unless a branch dies back), but you can wrap any long strands around your trellis.
+Up and away -- Bomarea likes to climb, so give it something to twine itself around, like a trellis, fence, or another plant.
+It should ideally be under 1 inch thick (3 cm), so the shoots can wrap around it.
+A 6 foot (2 meter) trellis should work, although larger is better if possible.
+If the shoots grow too long, wrap them down and around your trellis.
 Don't prune the shoots, since the flowers appear from the growing tips.

 Pests to watch for -- Snails and slugs can be a problem in prone areas.
-Watch for other bugs too, including aphids.
+Watch for bugs that are common in your area.

 Strange Wonderful Things